 50-80 % at heights from 200 km to 1 000 km at high dip latitudes (> 60)

 Table H-4 shows a typical altitude profile of electron density.
-This has been calculated from IRI-2007, at 0 longitude and latitude, on 1st January, for a nearaverage sunspot number of 100, at 0 h and 12 h local time, using otherwise default options.
+This has been calculated from IRI-2016, at 0 longitude and latitude, on 1st January 2016, for a real-time smoothed sunspot number Rz12 of 39,2, at 0 h and 12 h local time, using otherwise default options.

-The IRI-2007 ([RN.9]) homepage is at http://IRI.gsfc.nasa.gov which provides information and references about the IRI project, lets users download the IRI Fortran source code, and lets them also compute and plot IRI parameters.
+The IRI model homepage at http://irimodel.org/ provides information and references about the IRI project, lets users download the IRI Fortran source code, and lets them also compute and plot IRI parameters.

 Auroral charging environment